smash-transport/smash-vhlle-hybrid/docs/user/configuration_file.md

 1. :bulb: If this key does not contain a `/` and is for example specified as `My_Sampler.out`, then the `Sampler` stage output file will take the specified name and it will be used as input for the `Afterburner` stage.

-## An example of a complete hybrid handler configuration file
+## An example of a complete Hybrid-handler configuration file

-If you wish to run a simulation of the full model using the default behavior of all the stages of the hybrid handler, then the following configuration file can be used.
+If you wish to run a simulation of the full model using the default behavior of all the stages of the Hybrid-handler, then the following configuration file can be used.

 ```yaml title="Example"
 IC: